 - This drug may cause a life-threatening type of heartbeat that is not normal (prolonged QT interval).
-Talk with the doctor if your child has a long QT on ECG.
+Talk with your doctor if you have a long QT on ECG.

-- Your child will have to start and restart this drug in a setting where your child’s heart can be watched nonstop.
-Talk with the doctor.
+- You will have to start and restart this drug in a setting where your heart will be watched nonstop.
+Talk with your doctor.

-- If your child has kidney disease, talk with the doctor.
+- If you have kidney disease, talk to your doctor.

 All oral products: